integrations/terraform-provider-github/website/docs/r/repository_milestone.html.markdown

 # github_repository_milestone

-Provides a GitHub respository milestone resource.
+Provides a GitHub repository milestone resource.

 This resource allows you to create and manage milestones for a Github Repository within an organization or user account.